'Der Westerhof' Hotel enjoys an exceptionally beautiful, elevated position in the Bavarian Mountains with open views over the lake at Tegernsee.

-But Tegernsee also offers plenty of other attractions for enjoying the very best of life throughout the year: whether it's hiking, mountain biking or skiing; savouring traditional roast pork in the 'Bräustüberl' restaurant, 'Kaiserschmarrn' pancake on Neureuth or a stylish dinner in one of the many gourmet restaurants that Tegernsee has to offer, like for example the
+But Tegernsee also offers plenty of other attractions for enjoying the very best of life throughout the year: whether it's hiking, mountain biking or skiing; savouring traditional roast pork in the 'Bräustüberl' restaurant, 'Kaiserschmarrn' pancake on Neureuth or a stylish dinner in one of the many gourmet restaurants that Tegernsee has to offer.

 Tegernsee locals are proud of their traditions, which are still regularly practised: local mountainside and lakeside festivals, the 'Rosstag' horse festival in Rottach, the oldest 'Leonhardifahrt' pilgrimage in Bavaria at Kreuth; or the 'Almabtrieb', where cattle are driven down from Alpine pastures into the valley.
 These are just some of the many year-round events where your can experience the real Bavaria first hand.